New for September 2015 – Ten New Lesson Plans

 This is truly a unique and exciting project which aims to provide a professionally accredited approach to equalities work in education.
 You are being invited to contribute to this ground breaking work.

-Officially endorsed by: The National Union of Teachers; The National Association of Schoolmasters and Union of Women Teachers; The National Association of Head Teachers; and The Trades Union Congress
+Officially endorsed by: The National Union of Teachers; The Association of Teachers and Lecturers; The National Association of Schoolmasters and Union of Women Teachers; The National Association of Head Teachers; and The Trades Union Congress

 With Support from: